Senior University Lecturer

 I graduated in 2003 from Stony Brook University with a PhD in linguistics, specializing in Phonetics and Phonology.
 Before moving to Leiden, I had worked as Research Fellow at University of Edinburgh and Radboud University Nijmegen.
 Prior to my PhD, I had studied at Beijing Foreign Studies University (BA), Stony Brook University (MA), and had taught at various universities.

-I have taught courses at both the undergraduate and graduate levels.
-In recent years, I have only taught occasionally, mainly on topics related to prosody.
-As an A(all) B(ut) D(issertation), I taught Chinese at the University of Colorado at Boulder, Phonetics at Cornell University, and Phonology at New York University.
-In Spring 2009, I co-taught a course with Rint Sybesma on TONE at the Sinology Institute at Leiden.
+I teach Phonetics at both the undergraduate and graduate levels at Leiden University Center for Linguistics.
+Before moving to Leiden, I have taught Chinese at the University of Colorado at Boulder, Phonetics at Cornell University, and Phonology at New York University.

 Selected Recent Publications